codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 Oh, and now we know that
 [HTML elements](https://developer.mozilla.org/en/docs/Web/HTML/Element) can be `nested`.
 We've just put an HTML element inside another.
-It means that we're freely to compose our document to suite our needs.
+It means that we're freely to compose our documents to suite our needs.

 ## What if... ?